Why is a ham radio license required? If you want to play the "game", you must be . . . ready, willing and able to:

 . . . before a team (your country) will accept to let you "play"! ;-)

 There is a more "official" reason than what I stated above, of course!

-Member countries of the ITU also consider amateur radio as a public service.
+Member countries of the ITU also consider ham radio as a public service.

 Countless lives have been saved by amateur radio operators over the years by providing emergency communications in dire situations.